nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * Can only have a limited number of tasks
 * Cannot set a deadline for when the task must be completed
 * Cannot write a description for the task

+**Google Calendar**

+Author: Daniel

+Pros:

+* Can add a new event to your calendar
+* Can edit your calendar
+* Can see upcoming events
+* Can have overlapping events

+Cons:

+* Cannot search for an event
+* Can only have a limited number of events
+* Cannot share your calendar with others

 ## Appendix E : Product Survey